DaviesHub/cyborgcave/README.md

 Contributions to the project are welcome.
 Please submit a pull request with your changes.

 ## Acknowledgement
+I would like to acknowledge the following individuals for their contributions and support:
+- Special thanks to my supervisors Antony Higginson, Prof. Kevin Brooks, and Prof. Philip de Vaal for their contributions to the mechanistic and linear time series.
-Special thanks to Greg Hogg for his invaluable contributions to the neural network time series modelling.
+- Special thanks to Greg Hogg for his invaluable contributions to the neural network time series models.